srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ![_config.yml]({{ site.baseurl }}/images/1lnn.svg)

-In our code the layer is simply modeled as an array of `cells`:
+In the code the layer is simply modeled as an array of `cells`:

 ```c
 struct Layer{